-Baum Hedlund Aristei & Goldman attorney and partner R. Brent Wisner will be appearing at Harvard Law School today to discuss the landmark $289.2 million against Monsanto in the first Roundup cancer case to proceed to trial.
+Baum Hedlund Aristei & Goldman attorney and shareholder R. Brent Wisner will be appearing at Harvard Law School today to discuss the landmark $289.2 million against Monsanto in the first Roundup cancer case to proceed to trial.

 Wisner will speak in front of Harvard Law School professor Jon Hanson’s tort law class on Friday afternoon.
 The discussion is open for other Harvard Law School students to attend.